seasketch/geoprocessing/website/docs/tutorials/deploy.md

 ## Creating SeaSketch Project and Exporting Test Sketches

-Using `genRandomSketch` and `genRandomFeature` is a quick way to get started with sample sketches that let's you run your smoke tests for your geoprocessing function and view them in a storybook.
-Once you do that, you can move on to creating example sketches for very specific locations within your planning area with exactly the sketch properties you want to test.
-This is most easily done using SeaSketch directly.

 First, follow the [instructions](https://docs.seasketch.org/seasketch-documentation/administrators-guide/getting-started) to create a new SeaSketch project.
 This includes defining the planning bounds and [creating a Sketch class](https://docs.seasketch.org/seasketch-documentation/administrators-guide/sketch-classes).
 You will want to create a `Polygon` sketch class with a name that makes sense for you project (e.g. MPA for Marine Protected Area) and then also a `Collection` sketch class to group instances of your polygon sketch class into.
 Note that sketch classes are where you will integrate your geoprocessing services to view reports, but you will not do it at this time.

 One you've created your sketch classes, follow the instructions for [sketching tools](https://docs.seasketch.org/seasketch-documentation/users-guide/sketching-tools) to draw one or more of your polygon sketches.
 You can also create one or more collections and group your sketches into them.